-The Streamflow Restoration Act (SRA, Chapter 90.94 Revised Code of Washington [RCW]) specifies that by June 30, 2021, Ecology must establish a WRE Committee and adopt a WRE Plan in the Cedar-Sammamish Watershed (WRIA 8).
-The Cedar-Sammamish (WRIA 8) Watershed Restoration and Enhancement Plan (Plan) must include projects and actions that offset the consumptive use from future domestic permit-exempt wells (PE wells1).
-Consumptive water use is water that is evaporated, transpired, consumed by humans, or otherwise removed from an immediate water environment.
-For watershed planning purposes, consumptive use is water that is drawn from groundwater via a domestic permit-exempt well and not replaced through the septic system, irrigation return flow, or other means.
+The Streamflow Restoration law (Revised Code of Washington [RCW] 90.94) specifies that by June 30, 2021, Ecology must establish a WRE Committee and adopt a WRE Plan in the Cedar-Sammamish Watershed (WRIA 8).
+The Cedar-Sammamish (WRIA 8) Watershed Restoration and Enhancement Plan (watershed plan) must include projects and actions that offset new consumptive water use (consumptive use) from future domestic permit-exempt wells (PE wells1).
+Consumptive use is water that is evaporated, transpired, consumed by humans, or otherwise removed from an immediate water environment.
+For watershed planning purposes, consumptive use is water that is drawn from groundwater via a domestic PE well and not replaced through the septic system, irrigation return flow, or other means.

-Growth projections and projections for number and location of new domestic PE well connections within WRIA 8 were developed by King County, Snohomish County, and GeoEngineers (GeoEngineers 2019) for purposes of the Plan.
-This memorandum summarizes the methods used to estimate consumptive water use associated with the new well connections and provides results for three water use scenarios.
-Methodology is based on Appendix A of Ecology's Net Ecological Benefit guidance (Ecology 2019) and documented in further detail in the Consumptive Use Estimates Workplan prepared by the GeoEngineers team.
+Projections for number and location of new PE wells within WRIA 8 were developed by King County, Snohomish County, and GeoEngineers (GeoEngineers 2020b) for purposes of the watershed plan.
+This memorandum summarizes the methods used to estimate consumptive use associated with the new PE well connections and provides results for three water use scenarios.
+Methodology is based on Appendix A of Ecology's Final Guidance for Determining Net Ecological Benefit (Final NEB Guidance) (Ecology 2019) and documented in further detail in the Consumptive Use Estimates Workplan prepared by the GeoEngineers team (GeoEngineers 2019).